 Business and product names are usually registered in the state where you operate, and the requirements and paperwork may vary.

-Domain name registration, on the other hand, may be quickly done online through your preferred provider.
+Domain name registration, on the other hand, can be quickly done online through your preferred provider.

-Confidentiality agreements, which must be prepared by lawyers, bound employees, and workers to comply with your demand to keep what they know private.
+Confidentiality agreements must be prepared by lawyers, bound employees, and workers to comply with your demand to keep what they know private.
 Otherwise, they will be legally liable for any leaks.
 Confidentiality agreements are also known by other names including:

 - A non-disclosure agreement (NDA)